raun1/ISBI-2020-LITS_Hybrid_Comp_Net/README.md

 ### The function def find_min_and_max(img) in line 25 is the fuction which actually does the left and right range selections and can be reused as desired.

-## Please note that the green sigmoid in the image should be an concatenation.
-We simply concatenate the pairwise addition of the intermediate branches and then send that whole concatenation (NO SIGMOID on it) to the reconstruction branch

 ## 2D Network to segment liver region and also to predict large tumors